 On top, there’s a crown of six LIDAR pucks, with radar sensors and cameras.
 According to Zoox, this gives a 270-degree field of vision at each corner, practically eliminating blind spots and offering redundancy in the event that a sensor fails.
 According to Zoox, the sensor suite allows the vehicle to observe things up to 150 meters away.

 It features four-wheel steering and bidirectional driving capabilities, allowing it to change directions without having to reverse and navigate in tight places.
 In addition, airbags are included in each of the vehicle’s four seats.

-The above features, achievements and further plans make Zoox one of the most innovate self driving cars company.
+The above features, achievements, and further plans make Zoox one of the most innovative self-driving cars company.

 Apple started working on “Project Titan” in 2014, with over 1,000 automobile specialists and engineers building an electric vehicle in a secret facility not far away from the Cupertino headquarters.

 Apple stated in December 2020 that it is still working on a self-driving car and that it still aims to produce one in three to six years.
 According to Reuters, Apple is shooting for 2024, but Apple analyst Ming-Chi Kuo says a car won’t arrive until 2025 to 2027 at the earliest, and the company is still dealing with leadership and management difficulties.

 The vehicles will be produced in collaboration with a manufacturing partner, and Apple is working on “next-generation” battery technology to improve range and efficiency.

 Apple is in negotiations with four companies to develop LiDAR sensors that are smaller, less costly, and easier to mass-produce than existing LiDAR systems, which are too large and expensive for use in mass-produced cars.
 Apple wants to create a “revolutionary design” that may be utilized in an autonomous car in the future.